nLab

 References

-• Wojciech Chacholski and Jerome Scherer, Homotopy theory of diagrams (arXiv) includes a global definition of homotopy (co)limit as 4.1, p.
-14, and discusses how to compute them (co)limits concretely using local constructions.
+is given a global definition of homotopy (co)limit as 4.1, p.
+14, and it is discussed how to compute homotopy (co)limits concretely using local constructions.
 For instance the above statement on the computation of homotopy pullbacks is proposition 2.5, p.
 15

 • Philip Hirschhorn, Model categories and their localizations.
 Defines and studies (local) homotopy limits in model categories.